awesomeamit1998/Django-users-data/README.md

 # Django-users-data
-Here the data of users are given and can be even more if the number is increased to by changing the popuate parameter
+Here user can signup and store it in backend....Later u can access it using admin